 A good QMS software vendor will understand the nuances of various quality standards.
 They’ll be staffed by people with deep experience in quality management.
 They will have referenceable customers in your industry, – or at the very least, in an adjacent industry with similar business processes, regulations, and functional requirements.

 Avoid software vendors who lack that kind of deep expertise in quality management.
 It’s not uncommon, for example, for developers of manufacturing software to offer QMS extensions that are integrated with their existing manufacturing ERP products.
 Although there is certainly value in that kind of integration, – a vendor’s primary focus on manufacturing should prompt you to question just how much they know about quality management.
 Is QMS central to its core competencies?
-Or is it a side gig; something they decided to add onto their product as an afterthought?
+Or is it a side gig; something they decided to add to their product as an afterthought?

 Dig deep and ask probing questions.
 Find out how well your software vendor truly understands quality.
 If they’re unable to “walk the talk” of QMS, then you probably want to look elsewhere.